wuzhaoze/wuzhaoze.github.io/_posts/2019-02-02-Wuzz-First-log.md

-#Hello.
+# Hello.
 Welcome to learn Git together.
+Using jekyll creates blog